vik2982/spring-cloud-kubernetes/readme.md

 Mongo express is accessible at `http://localhost:30000`

 #### GKE
+Ensure you have a firewall rule to allow ingress to the node on port 30000 - `gcloud compute firewall-rules create test-node-port --allow tcp:30000`
 Do `kubectl get node -o wide` and see the external ip address of the node - Mongo express is accessible at `http://{node_external_ip):30000`  If you have multiple nodes you can use any node as services span nodes.

 You can also change the type of the service in mongo-express.yaml to LoadBalancer when using GKE.
 In which case do `kubectl get service` and see the mongo-express-service.
 Mongo express is accessible at `http://{service_external_ip):8081` (where 8081 is defined as the service port)

 ### Build and deploy microservices